magnayn/belvedere/README.md

 E.g: If an API has a standard response to a request which is '404', then this may be repeated many times over (which makes it harder to make global changes).

+- hard if you want multiple variants

+E.g: Deploying into a front-end gateway (e.g AWS API Gateway) may require additional extension values in the OpenAPI definition.
+Ideally we'd like to author these in one place, but we don't particularly want these to be a part of the API definition we give to the public.
+Also, we may wish to have 'public' and 'private' methods within the same API - authored in the same place, but published as two separate variants.

 ### One alternative

 One alternative would be to design the API in a specific language (say, Java), then use the tooling (which exists already) to auto-document "what it sees".